mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

     cata getValue fixedExpr => 8

-Notice how again we just have to describe what happens to a single element and all the internal types are the same.
+Notice how again we just have to describe what happens to a single element and all the internal types are `Int`s.
 This keeps our code concise and fast.
+There is only one place where recursion happens, in the definition of `cata`.
+Once we're sure it is without errors, the possibility of making a mistake writing recursion disappears.

 ### Anamorphism